 Each participant enters into a Cash or Deferred Wage and Salary Conversion Agreement ("CODA") with the Company, pursuant to which participant contributions to the Plan are made.
 Such agreement specifies the portion of the participant's compensation, as defined in the Plan, during each Plan year that the participant elects to forego such compensation portion and to have such amount contributed by the Company to the participant's account with the Plan.
 Any such election remains in effect until changed by the participant.
-The Administrative Committee may limit the amounts specified in such agreement to ensure compliance with the antidiscrimination standards of Section 401(k) of the Internal Revenue Code (the "Code").
+The Administrative Committee may limit the amounts specified in such agreement to ensure compliance with the anti-discrimination standards of Section 401(k) of the Internal Revenue Code (the "Code").
 Subject to these limitations, participants may contribute up to 50% of their annual base wages, before bonuses and overtime, up to the maximum amount permitted under the Code.
-Under the Code, the maximum amount permitted per participant was limited to \$18,000 for both 2016 and 2015.
+Under the Code, the maximum amount permitted per participant was limited to \$18,000 for both 2017 and 2016.
 Participants who will be age 50 or older by the end of the Plan year are eligible to make before-tax catch-up contributions.
-Catch-up contributions are limited to \$6,000 for eligible employees for both 2016 and 2015.
-Amounts in excess of the Code limits may, at the election of the participant, either be contributed to the Plan on an after-tax basis or treated as contributions to the Company's Deferred Compensation Plan ("DCP") if an employee is eligible to participate in the DCP.
-If no election is made, the excess above the Code limits, plus any income less any loss allocable thereto, shall be distributed to the participant.
-Participants may also make Roth 401(k) contributions to the plan on an after-tax basis, subject to limitations under the Code, but the invested principal and earnings accumulate tax free.
+Catch-up contributions were limited to \$6,000 for eligible employees for both 2017 and 2016.
+Amounts in excess of the Code limits may, at the election of the participant, either be contributed to the Plan on an after-tax basis or treated as contributions to the Company's Deferred Compensation Plan ("DCP") if an employee is eligible to participants may also make Roth 401(k) contributions to the plan on an after-tax basis, subject to limitations under the Code, but the invested principal and earnings accumulate tax free.